Friday, 20 March 2026

 I thought that the 4th was the best hole on Glenisla, a 342 Yard Par 4, with the Alyth Burn cutting deeply across in front of the green, as shown here.

 The fairway was a bit soggy so my drive didn't get much run and I had around 140 yards to the flag, with OOB close behind the green.
 I understand that after the Glenisla club closed, someone ran the clubhouse as a restaurant before that business also failed.
 The still vacant building looked as though it would make a fabulous country house, particularly for someone interested in golf, but I digress.
 I missed the green long and left with my approach shot.
-The green slopes quite steeply from back to front so another bogey was reasonable result.
+The green slopes quite steeply from back to front so another bogey was a reasonable result.

 The 5th was a very flat 351 Yard Par 4 that I imagine will in time be overlooked by the new housing being built on the former front 9 of the old Glenisla layout.
 A pond short and left of the green comes into play for approach shots but I was on in regulation for an easy par.
 The 6th fairway was particularly soggy so this dog leg right 405 Yard Par 4 played longer than it looked.
 I'd forgotten that there was a deep bunker just short left of the green, so another double bogey on the card.